 Prepare discussions in the same way you create a course through backward design.
 What are your goals for the discussion?
 How will you know your students achieved those goals?
-What learning and teaching activities must you develop to help students prepare for discussion?
-Potential goals for discussion might include to develop an ability to debate or defend claims; improve communication skills; appreciate diversity of perspectives; challenge assumptions; brainstorm; solve problems.
+What learning and teaching activities must you develop to help students achieve those goals?
+Potential goals for discussion: develop an ability to debate or defend claims; improve communication skills; appreciate diversity of perspectives; challenge assumptions; brainstorm; solve problems.
 In advance, share the learning goals with students.
-The learning goals will shape how you will assess discussion.